sauzzswork/Real-Time-Polling-App/README.md

 # Real-Time Polling Application API

-This project is a backend service for a real-time polling application, built for the Move37 Ventures Backend Developer Challenge. [cite: 1] [cite_start]It features a RESTful API for managing users and polls, and uses WebSockets for live result updates.
+This project is a backend service for a real-time polling application.It features a RESTful API for managing users and polls, and uses WebSockets for live result updates.

 ## Technologies Used